BLE-LTER/LTER-website/README.md

 `apply_template.js` is used to update the header or footer for all HTML files from a template file.
 See more about templates below.

-`harvest_zotero.js` is used to update the cached bibliography from a Zotero collection.
-Run this script via Node.js when your Zotero collection has been updated.
+`harvest_zotero.mjs` is used to update the cached bibliography from a Zotero collection.
+Run this script via Node.js when your Zotero collection has been updated using this command: `node --loader ts-node/esm harvest_zotero.mjs`

 [RealFaviconGenerator](https://realfavicongenerator.net/) was used to create the various icons and browserconfig.xml.
 To make your own icons, I suggest starting with a single image file 512x512 pixels in size.